Governance Audit

 Escalation Level: Project Steering Committee

-Rationale: Exceeds the Core Project Team's delegated financial authority (above 500,000 DKK) and requires strategic oversight.
+Rationale: Exceeds the Core Project Team's delegated financial authority (>$500,000 DKK) and requires strategic oversight.

 Escalation Level: Project Steering Committee